Dugske/connected_devices/README.md

     * Let it search the network

-    * When it finds the device, you can select it, and
+    * When it finds the device, you can select it, and change the IP address.

+    [Here](steps_pdf/AdvantechSetupSteps.pdf) are the steps recorded.